mui/material-ui/docs/src/pages/system/basics/basics.md

 ## Interoperability

-`@material-ui/system` works with most CSS-in-JS libraries, including JSS, styled-components, and emotion.
+`@material-ui/system` works with most CSS in JS libraries, including JSS, styled-components, and emotion.

 If you are already using `@material-ui/core`, we encourage you to start with the **JSS** solution to minimize bundle size.